TGF-2024-25/titan/README.md

-# titan
+# TITAN
-Repository for TITAN Eclipse plug-in
+Working repository for the Petri Nets Product Lines tool